bcrowell/election/README.md

 A = mean absolute error of popular-vote shift between now and election day, in percentage points

-k = offset to lean[] values; setting this to a positive value favors D candidate, means I don't believe experts who are saying the 2020 election is close
+k = offset to lean[] values; I currently have this set to -2 by default as an estimate of the net votes lost to Biden in 2020 due to rejected mail-in ballots

 s = a fudge factor for variability of state votes, see below